Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 - As a first time customer, I want to find and purchase products.
 - As a first time customer, I want to be able to search.
 - As a first time customer, I want see what this site/service can offer
-- As a first time customer, I want the option to sign up and add my own listing.
+- As a first time customer, I want the option to sign up/ create an account.

 ### Registration & User Accounts
 #### Site User